eksctl-io/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 What will happen during the following command is:

-- `eksctl` will add the definition of your EKS cluster itself to Git, so you can operate it through pull requests.
+- `eksctl` will add install [Flux](https://fluxcd.io) and Helm in your cluster, and add their manifess to Git, so you can configure them through pull requests.
 - It will also add the `app-dev` GitOps Quick Start profile to it, which comes with a lot of very useful services and config.
 It is how we feel EKS `app-dev` clusters are best run.

-Run this command from your local check-out of your config repository.
+Run this command from any folder in your file system or tweak `output-path` accordingly.
+That's where `eksctl` will clone your repository.
-Or tweak `output-path` accordingly.

 ```console
 EKSCTL_EXPERIMENTAL=true eksctl \